luckypaddy/custom-acl-system/web-app-example/README.md

 # Web application example

 This is simple "News feed" application build with [Ktor](https://ktor.io) framework.
-Rest API documentation is present via OAS3 definition.
+Rest API documentation is present via OAS3 definition(api.yaml file).
 It can be accessed via paths: '/' and '/index.html'
 To run it there are options:
 ### Run with embedded H2 database via gradle
 To do it just run